-- Take time to prepare: Once Baby gets into the tub, an adult (and not an older sibling) needs to stay in the bathroom with her throughout the entire bath, no matter what.
+- Take time to prepare: Once Baby gets into the tub, an adult (and not an older sibling) needs to stay in the bathroom with them throughout the entire bath, no matter what.
 Do an inventory of the supplies you need beforehand and make sure you can reach everything without moving.

-- Stay focused: Many older toddlers love spending a little time splashing around in the tub, so it can be tempting to relax a bit during this phase of the bath, but it’s important to stay 100% focused on your toddler until you remove her from the tub and drain all of the water.
+- Stay focused: Many older toddlers love spending a little time splashing around in the tub, so it can be tempting to relax a bit during this phase of the bath, but it’s important to stay 100% focused on your toddler until you remove them from the tub and drain all of the water.

 - Look beyond the bathtub: The bathroom can be a tempting and dangerous place for a toddler, and it’s not just the tub or the medicine cabinet that can pose danger.
 Keep little hands away from the hot water faucet or off those perfect-for-swinging towel racks.
 Ensure Baby’s feet are dry, so there’s no slipping or sliding on tile floors, and always keep the toilet lid closed.